SteveBarnett/human-centred/air.md

 - Borrow from the Slow movement playbook
     - Offer alternatives, drawn from time-tested traditions (including existing, old, laws and rules and ethics)
 - Don’t use harmful technology, even if it's well-tested and tweaked
+- It is not, and has never been, a substitute for professional advice (despite how convincing it the language it uses is)

 ### Use a human-centred, people-first, approach